ceyhunsen/mpu925x-driver/docs/source/index.rst

 Introduction
 ============

-Welcome to the documentation for MPU-925X driver.
-This driver supports MPU-9250 and MPU-9255 sensors.
+Welcome to the documentation of platform independent device driver for MPU-9250 and MPU-9255 sensors.

-Source code is available at `Github <https://github.com/ceyhunsen/mpu925x-driver>`_.
+Main features of the driver are:

+* Written in `C` with `C99` standard
+* Platform independent bus interface
+* Separate and independent compilation units for configurable binary size
+* Read raw/converted sensor data
+* Configure sensor/driver

 Units
 ^^^^^

 * Acceleration from accelerometer: G
-* Rotation from gyroscope: Degrees per second
+* Angular rotation from gyroscope: Degrees per second (dps)
 * Magnetic field from magnetometer: Micro Gauss
 * Temperature from thermometer: Celsius degree

 Compatibility
 ^^^^^^^^^^^^^

 This driver is designed to be portable.
-So, it can be used on any platform that has a C compiler which supports ``C99`` standard.
+So, it can be used on any platform that has a `C` compiler which supports ``C99`` standard.
 See :ref:`porting guide<porting-guide>` and ``examples`` directory for more information.

 .. toctree::
 	:maxdepth: 3